SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Like Prioux, Aniglo talked about the mixture of sound and code as the developer experience as you learn to code making teaching coding more accessible to a wider audience.

-In Part2, I have aggregated the talks on JavaScript together to tell a story - is JavaScript really the big bad wolf of the web or just another coding language, a tool at our disposal.
+In [Part2 - Enter the browser with the JavaScript Dragon](https://sumisastri.github.io/dev-blogs/history-of-the-web/part2-web2.0/), I have aggregated the talks on JavaScript together to tell a story.
+The theme of this next section questions if JavaScript really the big, bad wolf of the web or just another coding language, a tool at our disposal.